 Try installing the Windows version.

-As with many of the Sierra VGA games, some of the games in the Police Quest: Collection Series have some speed bugs.
+As with many of the Sierra VGA games, some of the games in the Police Quest Collection: The Four Most Wanted have some speed bugs.
 These bugs can also be avoided by playing the game in DOSBox.
 Even the Windows version can be played in DOSBox if you install Windows 3x in it, first.
 If you can't or don't want to use DOSBox, you can try using a Slowdown Utility.
 See the Individual Games' Help Pages for help with these.

 You can help keep The Sierra Help Pages alive by helping to defray some of the costs of hosting this site.
 If it has been of help to you, please consider contributing to help keep it online.Thank you.